Japanese JLPT Grammar Point

 Sore ga utsukushii mo nandemonai.

-It doesn't matter at all that it is beautiful.
+It doesn't matter at all whether it's beautiful.

 Processing keyword: ~もなんでもない (〜mo nandemonai)